 git config --global user.name "<your name>"

-- After entering the above command, you should be returned to the command prompt.
+- After entering the above command, you'll be returned to the command prompt.
 Next, enter your e-mail address by typing the following command, where <your e-mail> is your e-mail address.

 git config --global user.email "<your e-mail>"

-- Once the above steps have been completed, you'll be ready to connect to a remote repository.
-To find the repository address go to a repository on GitHub and click the Clone or download repository link to get the address.
-For example, we've created a repository called "example" that can be found at the https://github.com/Computerhope/example.git address.
+- Once the above steps are completed, you'll be ready to connect to a remote repository.
+To find the repository address, go to a repository on GitHub and click the Clone or download repository link to get the address.
+For example, we've created a repository called "example" at https://github.com/Computerhope/example.git address.
 Copy the address to your clipboard.